zewenchenerick/developer-notes/basic/Git.md

 git branch -d bugfix/signup-form # delete the branch git branch -D bugfix/signup-form # Force to delete the branch without merging
 ```
-> Noted: Potential Error if the branch is not fully merged
+> Noted: Potential Error if the branch is not fully merged during deleting

 ### Comparing Branches